How to Divorce in Virginia without Lawyers

 Step 3: Finalizing the uncontested divorce

-After the negotiation phase, you must submit the marital settlement agreement to the court.
-The court will review it, and if everything is in order, they will issue a divorce decree, effectively ending your marriage.
+After reaching an agreement, you'll need to submit your marital settlement agreement to the court.
+The judge will review your agreement and, if approved, will issue a Final Decree of Divorce, legally ending your marriage.

-Do I have to live in Pennsylvania before filing for divorce?
+Do I have to live in Virginia before filing for divorce?

-How much does it cost to get divorced in Pennsylvania?
+How much does it cost to get divorced in Virginia?

-The cost of a divorce in Pennsylvania varies depending on the complexity of the case and whether you hire an attorney.
-The filing fee for a divorce complaint in Pennsylvania is around $400.
-If you hire an attorney, you can expect additional legal fees.
+The total cost of a divorce in Virginia can vary depending on the complexity of your case and whether you choose to hire an attorney.
+Here are some costs you may encounter:

 Do I have to take a parenting class?